I have had zombies on the brain recently.

-I thought about listing some statistics about consumption and violence, especially in the United States where I live, but I don’t really think I have to do that.
-We see evidence in the new daily of people who seem focused on getting more, more, more, no matter what it costs other people, and we also see people lashing out violently against completely innocent people in all manner of ways.
+I thought about listing some statistics about consumption and violence, especially in the United States where I live.
+But I don’t really think I have to do that.
+We see evidence in the new daily of people who seem focused on getting more, more, more, no matter what it costs other people.
+And we also see people lashing out violently against completely innocent people in all manner of ways.

-And sometimes it feels like it is getting worse and spiraling out of control.
+Sometimes it feels like it is getting worse and spiraling out of control.
 And we are all afraid and paranoid and often feel a lot of hate for one another.

 How Did This Happen?